divyanshu851/ecommerceSite/README.md

 - **Services** contain the business logic of the application.
 They interact with the repositories to fetch, create, update, and delete data.
 - **DTOs** are used to transfer data between processes.
 They are used to send data in HTTP responses and receive data in HTTP requests.
 - **Mappers** are used to convert between entities and DTOs.
+- **Models** containing all the models of the projects.

-The application has two main parts: product management and cart management.
+The application has three main parts: product management, category management and cart management.

 ### Product Management

 Product management is handled by the `ProductController` and `ProductService`.
 The controller handles HTTP requests and uses the service to perform operations on products.
 The `ProductService` uses the `ProductRepository` to interact with the database.

 The application also integrates with a fake store API to fetch product data.
 This is handled by the `FakeStoreClient` and `FakeStoreProductService`.
+### Category Management
+Category management is handled by the 'CategoryController' and 'CategoryService'.
+The controller handles HTTP requests and uses the service to perform operations on category.
+The `CategoryService` uses the `CategoryRepository` to interact with the database.

 ### Cart Management